Baltimore’s Top Rising Rap Artist

-Waverunner Lays – My Time
+Waverunner Lays – Not Average

 Waverunner Lays: I mean, it was always a little scene.
 We never got those looks like nationwide, worldwide.
-It was always like local shit, but like as of late we started to get artists getting attention from other cities or whatever.
+It was always local shit, but as of late we started to get artists getting attention from other cities or whatever.

 Kulture Vulturez: Any top rappers in the city?

 Waverunner Lays: Yeah.
 Shout out to Roddy Rackz, he one of the dudes here, he got a deal with Def Jam.
 You got Young Moose, he signed with Boosie.
 You got YG Tek, he from my side of town.
 He’s doing his thing.
 He real big in the city right now.
 So, we are starting to get the looks, we just got to keep going.

 Kulture Vulturez: In Baltimore, is there a difference between East Baltimore and West Baltimore?